Tagalog people: Wood and bambooworking

-Singkaban
+Tagalog woodworking practices include Paete carving, Baliuag furniture, Taal furniture, precolonial boat building, joinery, and Pakil woodshaving and whittling.
 Tagalog provinces practice a traditional art called singkaban, a craft that involves shaving and curling bamboo through the use of sharp metal tools.
 This process is called kayas in Tagalog.
 Kayas requires patience as the process involves shaving off the bamboo by thin layers, creating curls and twirls to produce decorations.
 This art is mostly associated with the town of Hagonoy, Bulacan, though it is also practiced in southern Tagalog provinces like Rizal and Laguna.
 It primarily serves as decoration during town festivals, usually applied on arches that decorate the streets and alleyways during the festivities.